dadhi/LempTest/README.md

 ### AspNetCoreSample project

-AspNetCoreSample is the ASP .NET Core v3.1 example application consuming the CompileTimeDI package.
+AspNetCoreSample is the standard ASP .NET Core v3.1 WebApi dotnet template app consuming the CompileTimeDI package.
-So it installs the "CompileTimeDI" package from the Local feed (together with LempDotnetTool) and specifies some test service registrations from the AnotherLib project.
-Experiment here.
+It installs the "CompileTimeDI" package from the Local feed (together with LempDotnetTool) and specifies some test service registrations from the AnotherLib project. **No need for a manual file copying and the prolonged user instructions".
+Start the app from the project folder via `dotnet run`.
+Go to the listed `localhost:port/services` in web browser to see the results.
+The compile-time registrations are in `ServiceRegistrations.ecs.include` and the remaing parts are in `WeatherForcastController`.